Humidity: The Correct Balance for the Best Air Quality

 The EPA says that indoor air quality is up to ten times more polluted than outdoor air.
 Poor indoor air quality combined with a hot and humid climate is a powerful recipe for illness.
 Dry air and viral infections have been linked to infection and the flu.

 What Level of Humidity is Right for Your Home?

 The optimal humidity level is somewhere between 40-60%.
 The humidity is not high enough to promote mold growth, but it is moist enough to keep viral infection spread to a minimum.
 The question is, how do you easily control the humidity in your home?

 Humidity Control Solutions

 Room humidifiers have limited results.
 They require a great deal of work to maintain; refilling the water, keeping the basin clean, and making sure it is on or off at the time it is needed.

 Whole-home humidifiers are more automated and allow you to choose a humidity level and maintain the desired level.
 Water is automatically added when needed so the maintenance required is greatly reduced.
-This option allows you to closely control humidity levels that will lead to healthier indoor air quality.
+This option allows you to closely control humidity levels which will lead to healthier indoor air quality.

 Would you like more information about controlling humidity in your home?